Dominikus Zimmermann: Life

 Dominikus Zimmermann was born in Gaispoint near Wessobrunn in 1685 and became a Baumeister (Architect) and a stuccoist.
 His older brother Johann Baptist Zimmermann was an architect and a frescoist.
 Working together they produced masterpieces such as the church at Steinhausen.
-Dominikus Zimmermann descended from a family of artists and craftsmen belonging to the so-called Wessobrunner School, worked first as a stuccoist and later as a master builder and architect.
+Dominikus Zimmermann descended from a family of artists and craftsmen belonging to the so-called Wessobrunner School, and worked first as a stuccoist and later as a master builder and architect.
 He lived in Landsberg am Lech, where he was mayor between 1748-53.
 He died near the pilgrims' church in Wies near Steingaden in 1766.